📦 Container Registry & Images

 We will deploy & use a private registry to hold the application container images.
 This is not strictly necessary as we could pull the images directly from the public, however using a private registry is a more realistic approach.

-Azure Container Registry is what we will be using.
+The fully managed Azure Container Registry is what we will be using for this workshop.

 🚀 ACR Deployment